-Home » Seven Badass Horror Characters (Who Aren’t Actually That Badass)
+Home » Seven ‘Badass’ Horror Characters (Who Actually Aren’t)

 Ash in Army of Darkness.
 Is Evil Dead 4 Still Happening?

-Keep in mind, though, just because these characters aren’t as badass as they first appear doesn’t mean that they’re not great.
-They might present an image of cool aloofness, but might actually be far more sensitive than they first let on.
-Or they might talk about how prepared they are for any situation and be totally unable to follow up on that.
+Keep in mind, though, just because these characters aren’t as tough as they first appear doesn’t mean they’re not great.
+They present an image of aloofness, but might actually be far more sensitive than they first let on.
+Or they might talk about how prepared they are for any situation, only to reveal they are grasping at straws.

 That doesn’t make a character any less interesting.
-In fact, it often makes them more interesting than the one-note archetype a traditional badass could more often than not fall into.
+In fact, it often makes them more interesting than the one-note archetype a traditional badass falls into.

 These seven characters are remembered for being tough-as-nails, take-charge types, but a lot of the evidence speaks to the contrary.